arpadpall21/jwt-token-implementation--DEMO-PROJECT/README.md

 - The user signs in on `POST localhost:3001/signup`
 - The user logs in on `POST localhost:3001/login` (receives the access token through cookies)
 - The resource server (`localhost:3000`) is accessible with the received Access Token, as header `Authorization Bearer <accessToken>`
-- The Access Token expires in 1 minute after this time the resource server is not accessible with the expired token
+- The Access Token expires in 2 minutes after this time the resource server is not accessible with the expired token
 - A new access token can be requested on `POST localhost:3001/refresh` (which is valid for another 1 minute and so on)
 - The user can log out on `POST localhost:3001/logout`